NFYB19001U Extragalactic Astrophysics (Astro4)

 The course gives the students a background for understanding the basic challenges of studying galaxies and their cosmic evolution, which can be used in subsequent M.Sc. level astrophysics courses, projects as well as discussion fora for new journal papers in topics of general relevance for extragalactic astrophysics.

 The student will develop skills in Python programming, which may serve as tools for subsequent M.Sc. level astrophysics courses and projects at both B.Sc. and M.Sc level.

 Through the course, the student will see how knowledge obtained in previous and parallel basic physics courses can be used in a specialised topic such as astrophysics.

 Examples of course literature: course book (e.g. the latest edition of "Galaxies in the Universe.
 An Introduction", Linda S. Sparke and John S. Gallagher, Cambridge University Press) in combination with lecture notes, project reports, computer exercises, problem solutions, quizzes, and selected scientific articles.

 Linux: X11 user interface is standard and runs automatically.

-MacIntosh/MACs: From medS OS 10.5 up the X11 user interface can be used.
-It can be downloaded for free from http://xquartz.macosforge.org/landing/.
+MacIntosh/MACs: The X11 user interface can be used.
+On more recent Mac OS systems, X11 is no longer installed by default.
+It can be downloaded for free from http://xquartz.macosforge.org/

 - Project work